dkvz/PasswordManagerApp/README.md

 - [ ] A cookie called .AspNet.Consent is sent with requests.
 We might want to get rid of it.
 - [ ] TestRequest.cs should be removed.
 - [ ] Re-test the whole session clean up thing.
+- [ ] Some of my calls to System.GC are probably completely wrong, they should be on an outer scope where the references I'm trying to clean up are not even accessible.